Navdevl/turbohustle/content/blog/10-tips-to-skyrocket-your-cars-performance.md

 {{< img-post path="date" file="calm-down-your-boost-with-an-intercooler.jpg" alt="Calm Down your boost with an Intercooler " >}}

 Making Boost pressure is fine but without producing a cooling effect will result in Knocking or detonation in the engines at higher loads.
 This will make your ignition timing to get retarded in order to avoid knock and slaughtering the power producing capacity of the engine.
 So high capacity turbo’s should be accompanied with high performance intercooler.
+Both Water-to-Air and Air-to-Air Intercoolers has their own discrete Pros and Cons.
+So its up to the individual to select the right one

 ## 6. Empower your Engine to Breathe Well